 \item Our first SMC DM halo model is designed to match our \textit{N}-body simulation IC.
 The analytic SMC halo matches the Hernquist profile used to generate the SMC IC as described in Section \ref{subsec:sims}, i.e. the SMC's mass is $2\times10^{10}\, \rm{M}_\odot$.
 The orbit of this SMC model is integrated forward in time for 5.77 Gyr, starting from the same phase-space coordinates as our \textit{N}-body simulation (see Table~\ref{tab:init_phase}).

-\item Our second SMC model is designed to represent the SMC at MW Infall, i.e. the SMC's mass is $5\times10^9\, \rm{M}_\odot$.
-The orbit of this SMC model is integrated backwards in time for 5.77 Gyr from the SMC's phase-space position at MW Infall. \end{enumerate}
+\item Our second SMC model is designed to represent the SMC at MW infall, i.e. the SMC's mass is $5\times10^9\, \rm{M}_\odot$.
+The orbit of this SMC model is integrated backwards in time for 5.77 Gyr from the SMC's phase-space position at MW infall. \end{enumerate}

-In our rigid potential orbits, we include the effects of dynamical friction on the SMC. \citet{van_der_marel_m31_2012-1} attempted to reconcile rigid-potential integrations of M33's orbit about M31 with \textit{N}-body simulations by adopting a tuned parameterization of the Coulomb logarithm.
+In our rigid-potential orbits, we include the effects of dynamical friction on the SMC. \citet{van_der_marel_m31_2012-1} attempted to reconcile rigid-potential integrations of M33's orbit about M31 with \textit{N}-body simulations by adopting a tuned parameterization of the Coulomb logarithm.
 This scheme was later adopted by \citet{patel_orbital_2020} to integrate the LMC's orbit about the MW.
-As both the M31-M33 and MW-LMC systems have a mass ratio of $\sim1:10$ like our LMC-SMC system, we adopt the same prescription for dynamical friction in our rigid potential integrations.\footnote{Note that \citet{patel_orbital_2020} used a different dynamical friction formalism and Coulomb logarithm for their LMC-SMC orbit.}
+As both of the M31-M33 and MW-LMC systems have a mass ratio of $\sim1:10$ like our LMC-SMC system, we adopt the same prescription for dynamical friction in our rigid-potential integrations.\footnote{Note that \citet{patel_orbital_2020} used a different dynamical friction formalism and Coulomb logarithm for their LMC-SMC orbit.}

-Figure \ref{fig:analytic_orbits} shows that even when using a dynamical friction scheme tuned to 1:10 mass-ratio mergers, LMC-SMC orbits obtained by integrating rigid potentials are a poor match to \textit{N}-body simulations.
+Figure \ref{fig:analytic_orbits} shows that, even when using a dynamical friction scheme tuned to 1:10 mass-ratio mergers, LMC-SMC orbits obtained by integrating rigid-potentials are a poor match to \textit{N}-body simulations.
 This can be explained by two primary factors.
-First, the rigid potentials cannot account for the significant mass-loss of the SMC during the \textit{N}-body simulation (Figure \ref{fig:smc_mass}).
-Second, the rigid potentials do not capture the LMC's density center displacement, which depends strongly on time and radius from the LMC center (Figure \ref{fig:evolution}).
+First, the rigid-potentials cannot account for the significant mass loss of the SMC during the \textit{N}-body simulation (Figure \ref{fig:smc_mass}).
+Second, the rigid-potentials do not capture the LMC's density center displacement, which depends strongly on time and radius from the LMC center (Figure \ref{fig:evolution}).

-Caution is required when trying to recover the SMC's orbital history with rigid potentials.
+Caution is required when trying to recover the SMC's orbital history with rigid-potentials.
 The orbits presented here are a best-case scenario, where we have used a dynamical friction scheme tuned specifically for our LMC:SMC mass ratio.
 These errors will only be exacerbated if a different mass ratio is assumed.
-Additionally, at MW Infall, the SMC is still well-separated from the LMC and the perturbations in the LMC halo are relatively weak (see Figure \ref{fig:modes}).
-As the merger progresses towards the present day and the SMC collides with LMC, the rigid-potential description of the Clouds will become an even poorer approximation.
+Additionally, at MW infall, the SMC is still well separated from the LMC and the perturbations in the LMC halo are relatively weak (see Figure \ref{fig:modes}).
+As the merger progresses toward the present-day and the SMC collides with LMC, the rigid-potential description of the Clouds will become an even poorer approximation.